irfannaqieb/valentine-date-proposal/README.md

-# Valentine's Day Proposal Web App 💝
+# Valentine's Day Proposal with Nuxt 💝

-A cute and interactive web application to ask someone to be your Valentine!
+A simple and interactive app to ask someone to be your Valentine!
+It's never too late fellas.
+Ask your partner out now.
+Just change here and there and voila!

 Built with Nuxt 3, Vue.js, and TailwindCSS.

-## Features

-- Interactive "Yes/No" buttons
-- Dynamic GIF changes on "No" clicks
-- Growing "Yes" button to encourage positive response
-- Multi-step flow:
-  1. Initial proposal page
-  2. Cuisine selection
-  3. Date selection
-  4. Final confirmation

 ## Tech Stack